 Other health care professionals may or may not participate in your health plan.
 Please check your plan’s directory or call the health care professional to find out if they participate in your health plan’s network.

-- The Gay and Lesbian Medical Association’s (GLMA) mission is to ensure equality in health care for lesbian, gay, bisexual and transgender (LGBT) individuals and health care professionals.
+- The Gay and Lesbian Medical Association’s (GLMA) mission is to ensure equality in health care for lesbian, gay, bisexual, transgender, and queer or questioning (LGBTQ+) individuals and health care professionals.
 Visit www.GLMA.org for more information.

 1Wilson, C., Cariola, L.A.
 'LGBTQI+ Youth and Mental Health: A Systematic Review of Qualitative Research", https://link.springer.com/article/10.1007/s40894-019-00118-w, last accessed June 2, 2021.

 2U.S.
 Food and Drug Administration.
 “Tobacco Use in the LGBT Community: A Public Health Issue”.
 (2020). https://www.fda.gov/tobacco-products/health-information/tobacco-use-lgbt-community-public-health-issue, last accessed June 2, 2021.

 3Centers for Disease Control and Prevention.
 “HIV Among Gay, Bisexual, and Other Men Who Have Sex With Men”.
 (2018). https://www.cdc.gov/hiv/library/reports/hiv-surveillance/vol-31/content/msm.html, last accessed June 2, 2021.